 Handbell Subscription (1833)

-The ringers' archive holds the below subscription; a request to the "gentlemen of Saffron Walden" for a set of handbells while the tower was being repaired.
-This is was in 1832/3 when the upper part of the tower was renewed and the present spire added.
+The ringers' archive holds the below subscription; a request to the "gentlemen of Saffron Walden" for a set of handbells while the tower was being repaired and ringing suspended.
+This was in 1832/3 when the upper part of the tower was renewed and the present spire added.

 Handbell subscription - detail